 The National Heritage Institute is a higher education institution of the Ministry of Culture, created by Decree No. 90-406 of 16 May 1990.

 Its mission is the recruitment by competition and the initial training of the curators of the heritage of the State, the territorial civil service and the City of Paris as well as the selection, also by competition, and the training of heritage conservators qualified to work on public collections.
 Training in the same establishment in these two closely complementary occupations is unique in Europe.

-The INP also offers a very wide range of permanent training for heritage professionals, French and foreign.
+INP also offers a very wide range of permanent training courses for heritage professionals, French and foreign.
 It is also a place for cultural dissemination through conferences and symposia that are opportunities to work with other heritage institutions and universities, French and foreign.